hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

 The plateau is clearly visible at around 20000 particles.
 This is one technique but the plateau is frequently not so easy to observe by visual inspection, especially for CCMC.

-.. [review] - JSS:

-    Alex has some thoughts about terminology (determinant vs excitor, reference determinant/excitor/reference) etc.  It would be good to be consistent.

-    Isn't the key observation that prior to the plateau the total population grows faster than the reference, after the plateau the populations grow at the same rate (because we have a converged wavefunction) and during the population on the reference increases whilst the total remains approximately constant?
-Hence the plateau corresponds to a peak in the N_tot/N_0 vs N_tot.
-This isn't clear from your text, which implies that the total population grows faster than the reference after the plateau.

 In the beginning, only the reference is occupied.
 Its particles then spawn to occupy parts of the remaining space, making the total population grow at a greater pace than the population on the reference does.
 At the plateau